Age UK: Age Concern

-Age Concern's origins are British and can be traced back to a realisation in that country of the effects on aged people of the Second World War: the dislocation and breakdown of family life arising from conscription led to a recognition that existing poor laws failed to provide effective support for the elderly separated from family support networks.
+Age Concern's origins can be traced back to a realisation in Britain of the effects on aged people of the Second World War; the dislocation and breakdown of family life arising from conscription led to a recognition that existing poor laws failed to provide effective support for the elderly separated from family support networks.

 In 1940, the Old People's Welfare Committee (OPWC), chaired by Eleanor Rathbone, was formed as a sub-committee of Liverpool Personal Service Society to facilitate discussion among government and voluntary organisations.
 In 1944, the committee changed its name to the National Old People’s Welfare Committee (NOPWC) and took on responsibility for coordinating the activities of numerous local OPWCs.

 From the 1950s, the NOPWC accessed government and local funds associated with the post-war development of the welfare state to provide services to local committees and training to wardens of old people's homes.

 In 1971, under the direction of David Hobman, the NOPWC changed its public name to Age Concern and separated itself entirely from government and the National Council for Social Service (now National Council for Voluntary Organisations).
 It did so while also launching a "manifesto for old age" and establishing itself nationally as a lobbying body.

 The directors of Age Concern England have included Hobman, Sally Greengross, and Gordon Lishman.

-In 1986 Age Concern established an Institute of Gerontology at King's College London, into which it folded its own Age Concern Research Unit.
+In 1986, Age Concern established an Institute of Gerontology at King's College London, into which it folded its own Age Concern Research Unit.